Last Updated on February 3, 2022.

-- The Iran nuclear agreement was working as intended until the Trump administration unilaterally violated the deal by withdrawing and reimposing suffocating sanctions on people in Iran.
-It is because of Trump’s failed “maximum pressure” policy, that we are where we are today.
+- The Iran nuclear deal was working as intended until the Trump administration unilaterally withdrew and reimposed suffocating sanctions on the people of Iran.
+It was this failed “maximum pressure” policy that allowed the Iranian government to take steps out of compliance.

-- The last four years are clear proof: “maximum pressure” is a maximum failure.
-Maintaining sanctions and trying to wait Iran out will only further empower hardliners in the Iranian government and undermine changemakers in Iran and the wider region.
+- The last four years are clear proof that “maximum pressure” is a maximum failure.
+Failing to return to the deal will only further empower hardliners and undermine Iranians fighting for change.
+That’s nothing short of a recipe for war.

-- The Biden administration has shown welcome signs of interest in reengaging diplomatically with Iran, and Iran has responded in kind.
-But with elections in Iran approaching, there is no room for delay: we must act first to push reentry ahead, lift sanctions, and return to the JCPOA in full.
+- There is no room for delay: we must act swiftly to lift sanctions and return to the JCPOA in full.

 View this document as a pdf here.